Geography

 By the end of Year 6, pupils are confident geographers who can use accurate geographical vocabulary, interpret maps and data, and explain physical and human processes.
 They are able to compare places, identify patterns, and evaluate geographical issues using evidence.
 Pupils leave primary school with strong enquiry skills, a secure understanding of the world around them, and the ability to articulate informed opinions about geographical challenges and change.

-Visit to Creekside Discovery Centre
+Year 3 and Year 4 trip to Creekside Discovery Centre